 B. Applications for renewal of permits shall be made to the Code Enforcement Officer.
-If applicant proposes to construct, configure and operate the Outdoor Seasonal Seating area in a manner substantially identical to that previously approved by the Planning and Architectural Review Board, the Code Enforcement Officer may issue a renewal permit, without referral to the Planning and Architectural Review Board, upon the payment of the required permit fee.
-If the applicant proposes any substantial change with respect to the construction, configuration or manner of operation of the Seasonal Outdoor Seating area, or if, in the exercise of his or her sole discretion, the Code Enforcement Officer determines that further review by the Planning and Architectural Review Board is necessary or desirable, the Code Enforcement Officer shall refer such application to the Planning and Architectural Review Board for review and approval.
+If the applicant proposes to construct, configure and operate the Outdoor Seasonal Seating area in a manner substantially identical to that previously approved and not previously revoked pursuant to Section 112-16(J)(8), the Code Enforcement Officer shall issue a renewal upon the payment of the required permit fee.
+If the applicant proposes any substantial change with respect to the construction, configuration or manner of operation of the Seasonal Outdoor Seating area, the code Enforcement Officer may treat such request as a new application and process and review accordingly.